Updated: Sep 5

 With that said, not all pages and content are equal.
 Without knowing the clockwork mentioned above, your content efforts can completely go to waste.
 The following facts may hence be the reasons why your content suffers from low reach and engagement:

-i) Being your follower doesn't mean they'll see your posts
+1. Being your follower doesn't mean they'll see your posts according to the Facebook algorithm

 The biggest misconception is that the more followers a page has, the more people see their posts.
 That is not true.
 Most of the reach any page is garnering is from non-followers.